Updated on 6/8/2020

 - You have not and will not receive more than one PPP loan

-- You will provide the lender with documentation verifying your number of employees, their payroll costs, mortgage interest payments, rent payments, and utilities for the 8-week period after getting the loan.
+- You will provide the lender with documentation verifying your number of employees, their payroll costs, mortgage interest payments, rent payments, and utilities for the 24-week period (formerly 8 weeks) after getting the loan.

 - All the information you provided in your application and supporting documents are true and accurate, and be consistent with the information you’ve provided to the IRS for tax purposes.